cobalthq/cobalt-product-public-docs/content/en/BestPractices/SSTI-prevention.md

 #### Prevention

-The variable `name` should be passed to the template context.
+Pass the `name` variable to the template context.

 ```ts
 @app.route("/page")